valeriomonti/auto-alt-text/readme.txt

 4. Title of the attachment options page

 == Changelog ==

+= 2.2.0 =
+-Allow users to select the preferred Openai model for generating alt text

 = 2.1.0 =
 - Allow users to generate the alt text for each individual image in the media library